Everything You Need to Know About Calories And Your Dog

 The EER can vary between individuals and change dramatically over time.
 Growing puppies, pregnant and lactating mothers for example have a substantially higher EER than a grown adult.
 Elderly pets typically will have a lower EER – although the balance of the diet is still important because the protein requirement increases by as much as 50% as pets age.
 (6) Therefore, it’s not quite as simple as adding additional protein to an already existing diet.

 Related: Dietary Fats For Pets

 Pet Food Formulation & Balance

-When we think about ‘complete and balanced’ foods we often assume this is just vitamins and minerals.
+When we think about ‘complete and balanced’ foods we often assume these is just vitamins and minerals.
 However, ensuring complete and balanced ratios of macronutrients is just as important for ensuring proper metabolism at all life stages of our pets.
-For example, fiber or fat content of pet foods can greatly influence the digestibility, caloric and nutrient value of any given diet.
-Simply, just reducing calories also means you may potentially be reducing necessary levels of vitamins, minerals or amino acids (protein) – not just calories.
+For example, the fiber or fat content of pet foods can greatly influence the digestibility, caloric and nutrient value of any given diet.
+Simply, just reducing calories also means you may potentially be reducing necessary levels of vitamins, minerals, or amino acids (protein) – not just calories.
 These are just a few significant reasons why solely reducing or restricting calories for weight loss could lead to significant nutrient deficiencies.
-This is just one of the theories behind the current grain free and heart disease, or DCM Investigation.
+This is just one of the theories behind the current grain-free and heart disease, or DCM Investigation.

 Why You Should Focus on Digestibility - NOT Calories

 Further complicating matters include the digestibility and state (raw, cooked or otherwise processed) of the food being consumed.
 The digestibility of foods can also vary from species to species, meaning that a human and dog may derive differing amounts of calories and nutrients from the same food.
 A food’s digestibility is the collective proportion of all nutrients in a food that is available to the dog/human for absorption from the intestines into the bloodstream.
 Some of this depends on the structure/function of the GI tract of the animal.